influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

   }'
 ```

-Compared to the previous approach of restricting the entire database, this only restricts access to the measurement `network`.
-In this state, the east and west users are free to read from and write to any measurement in the database `datacenters` besides `network`.
+Now, the east and west users are free to read from and write to any measurement in the database `datacenters` besides `network`.

-##### Restrict specific series in a database
+#### Restrict specific series in a database

 The most fine-grained restriction option is to restrict specific tags in a measurement and database.